openhab/openhab-addons/bundles/org.openhab.binding.mercedesme/README.md

 #### Temperature Setting

-Preconfigure selected zone with desired temperature.
+Pre-configure selected zone with desired temperature.
 Minimum and maximum temperature depends on your local settings either Degree Celsius or Fahrenheit.

 Celsius